ksator/junos-automation-with-ansible/README.md

 ### Ansible modules for Junos built by Juniper and hosted on Galaxy

-- They are hosted on the [Ansible Galaxy website](https://galaxy.ansible.com/Juniper/junos/)
+- They are hosted on the [Ansible Galaxy website](https://galaxy.ansible.com/Juniper/junos/):
   - The role is Juniper.junos
 - Here's the [source code](https://github.com/Juniper/ansible-junos-stdlib)
-- Until the version 1.4.3 of the modules included in the Juniper.junos role
+- Until the version 1.4.3 of the modules included in the Juniper.junos role:
   - Their names begun with the prefix **junos_**.
   - Here's the [doc for the version 1.4.3](http://junos-ansible-modules.readthedocs.io/en/1.4.3/)
   - To download and install them to the Ansible server, execute the command ```sudo ansible-galaxy install Juniper.junos,1.4.3```